Women's suffrage in Hawaii: Suffrage efforts

 Women of Native Hawaiian descent, Nakuina and Wilhelmine Kekelaokalaninui Widemann Dowsett, began to organize for women's suffrage in Hawaii during this period.
 Emma 'Aima Ai'i Nāwahī worked to organize the Democratic Party in Hawaii in 1899.
-Dowsett founded the National Women's Equal Suffrage Association of Hawai'i (WESAH) in 1912.
+Dowsett founded the National Women's Equal Suffrage Association of Hawaiʻi (WESAH) in 1912.
 Carrie Chapman Catt helped the group become affiliated with NAWSA.
 After the formation of the WESAH, Catt helped the organization by representing them at the National Suffrage Conventions held by NAWSA and by staying in touch.

 When Catt visited Hawaii to campaign for women's suffrage, her rhetoric of "native born" voters having supremacy over immigrants resonated with Native Hawaiians who had been colonized by immigrants.
 Suffragists in Hawaii also advocated for women's suffrage for immigrants from Asia living in Hawaii.
 The suffragists saw that there was a large group of second-generation immigrants from Asian countries that would soon be eligible to vote.
 Dowsett was behind the push for including Asian women in the Hawaii suffrage effort.
 Like many Native Hawaiian women leaders, she saw the value in organizing people from different backgrounds.

 The major obstacle to female enfranchisement was the Organic Act which established the Territory of Hawaii and specifically forbid the territorial legislature from granting suffrage on the local level contrary to the federal constitution.
 In 1915, political parties in the territory asked their Delegate from the Territory, Prince Jonah Kūhiō Kalanianaʻole, to bring a bill to the U.S. Congress which requested the right for the territorial legislature to rule on women's suffrage.
 The Honolulu Star-Bulletin wrote an article that expressed the firm belief that Congress would take up the matter and allow the territory to decide women's suffrage issues on their own.
 Prince Kūhiō received no attention from Congress on the matter, but still brought the issue forward again in 1916.
 In 1917, New England suffragist Almira Hollander Pitman, who was married to the son of Hawaiian chiefess Kinoʻoleoliliha, visited Hawaii and spoke to the territorial legislature on women's suffrage and later used her influence to speed-up congressional action on the issue.

 During World War I, suffragists in Hawaii helped the war effort by raising money and making garments.
 Women became involved in Red Cross work.
 Women such as Emilie K. Widemann Macfarlane and Emma Ahuena Davison Taylor were prominent in working on knitting units in Hawaii which made items of clothing for soldiers.
 The work of Hawaiians on the war effort was noticed by the press and President Woodrow Wilson.